yashnaval/MachineLearning/Yash_ML_SL.md

 * **Reinforcement Learning** :- There is no data in this kind of learning, nor do you teach the algorithm anything.
 You model the algorithm such that it interacts with the environment and if the algorithm does a good job, you reward it, else you punish the algorithm.
 With continuous interactions and learning.

-##### Now that you have a basic idea of what is Machine Learning and the different types of Machine Learning, let us move into the actual topic for discussion here and answer What is Supervised Learning?
+##### Now that we have a basic idea of what is Machine Learning and the different types of Machine Learning, let us move into the actual topic for discussion here and answer What is Supervised Learning?
 Why Supervised Learning is important for real world solving problem?
 What are the types of Supervised Learning? what are disadvantage?explain applicartion od supervised learning?
 Supervised Learning Algorithms.

 ## What is Supervised Learning?:-